nompumelelonzama/Enviro365-Assessment/README.md

 1. Start the backend (`./mvnw spring-boot:run`) and confirm the console shows the seed message.
 2. Start the frontend (`npm run dev` inside `frontend/`).
-3. Use the **Investor** dropdown to select a profile Ã¢â‚¬â€ e.g. Thabo Nkosi, to see the portfolio and rejection case for an under-65 retirement withdrawal.
+3. Use the **Investor** dropdown to select a profile e.g. Thabo Nkosi, to see the portfolio and rejection case for an under-65 retirement withdrawal.

-4. On the dashboard, review the portfolio Ã¢â‚¬â€ you should see the selected

-4. On the dashboard, review the portfolio you should see the selected
+4. On the dashboard, review the portfolio you should see the selected investor's products and balances only (not any other investor's).
->>>>>>> b6fdee43bc618a6d33cc1bfbfbaae1885333aab0
-   investor's products and balances only (not any other investor's).
 5. Submit a withdrawal notice against one of the listed products.
    - If the product is a Retirement Annuity and the investor is 65 or